apache/cordova-android/README.md

 Install
 -------

-Add PhoneGap/Android to your PATH variable like so:
+On OS X add PhoneGap/Android to your PATH variable like so:

     export PATH=$PATH:~/phonegap-android/bin

+On Windows add the phonegap-android/bin to your PATH as normal.

 DroidGap: PhoneGap/Android Dev Script
 -------------------------------------